victxrrr/thesis/section_5/memory_cpu.typ

 When the CPU needs to read an address from main memory, it first checks whether the data is already present in the cache.
 If it is, this is called a _cache hit_.
 If not, it results in a _cache miss_, and the data must be loaded from main memory into a cache line, possibly evicting another line to make room, before being moved from the cache to the registers.

 Although cache behavior is managed by the hardware and not under direct programmer control, writing code with cache usage in mind can significantly improve performance.
 Specifically, maximizing _temporal_ and _spatial locality_ increases the likelihood of cache hits.
 Temporal locality refers to the tendency of programs to reuse the same data within short time intervals.
-Spatial locality means that programs tend to access memory locations that are close to each other @Eijkhout.
+Spatial locality characterizes that programs tend to access memory locations that are close to each other @Eijkhout.

 To evaluate the number of cache hits and misses during the execution of Watlab, we used Cachegrind, a tool from the Valgrind framework @Valgrind, which simulates cache behavior and provides line-by-line annotations of source code indicating the number of cache read and write misses.